CreateaFreeWebsite with Responsive Design Tutorials

 Your navigation device will be contained in your nav element.

-We will use an unordered list to create it because it can be used to build a drop down menu.
+We will use an unordered list to create it because it can be used to build a drop down menu later on in the last lesson.

 Fourth Exercise